hasura/ndc-http/README.md

 ## Frequently Asked Questions

 ### Why does this connector exist?
-Comparing with OpenAPI connector?
+Compared with the OpenAPI connector?

-HTTP connector is configuration-based HTTP engine and isn't limited to the OpenAPI specs only.
-You can use this connector as an GraphQL-to-HTTP proxy service without any OpenAPI documentation required.
-The connector also built-in support for retry, advanced authentication schemes such as mTLS and response transformer.
+HTTP connector is a configuration-based HTTP engine and isn't limited to the OpenAPI specs only.
+You can use this connector as a GraphQL-to-HTTP proxy service without any OpenAPI documentation required.
+The connector also built-in support for retry, advanced authentication schemes such as mTLS, and response transformer.

-Meanwhile, the [OpenAPI Connector](https://hasura.io/docs/3.0/connectors/external-apis/open-api) generates OpenAPI APIs to TypeScript codes.
-If you want to take more control of OpenAPI or use it as a library the OpenAPI connector is suitable for your requirements.
+Meanwhile, the [OpenAPI Connector](https://hasura.io/docs/3.0/connectors/external-apis/open-api) generates OpenAPI APIs to TypeScript code.
+If you want to take more control of OpenAPI or use it as a library, the OpenAPI connector is suitable for your requirements.

 ### What if our API servers don't support OpenAPI docs?

 Most of web frameworks support plugins or middlewares for OpenAPI generation these days.
-We recommend you to integrate them so you don't need to manually update the docs for future API changes.
+We recommend you integrate them so you don't need to manually update the docs for future API changes.

-Otherwise, if you are using [Postman](https://www.postman.com/) to manage your API documentation, many tools will help you covert Postman collections to OpenAPI documents such as [postman2openapi](https://kevinswiber.github.io/postman2openapi/).
+Otherwise, if you are using [Postman](https://www.postman.com/) to manage your API documentation, many tools, such as [postman2openapi] (https://kevinswiber.github.io/postman2openapi/), will help you convert Postman collections to OpenAPI documents.

 ## License